Anthony1234567/Calc-Net/README.txt

     Only same case variables across input(s)

 Running:
-    To start calculating load factory.html into a web browser and input the statements that need to be calculated.
+    To start calculating load src/html/factory.html into a web browser and input the statements that should be calculated.
 Ensure that all setup statements are processed first by placing them before the more complex inputs.
-Inputs are processed one at a time and their results can be seen in the table on Machine D. Once all inputs are processed the user will be p rompted to refresh the page before processing more inputs.
+The 'Calculate' button begins the process Inputs are processed one at a time and their results can be seen in the table on Machine D.
+    Once all inputs are processed the user will be prompted to refresh the page before processing more inputs.

 Third Party Referrences:
     - Bootstrap for styling HTML